elviswolcott/alexanimpi/README.md

-# AlexaNim
+# AlexaNimPi
-Code for Alexa to play nim, made for the contest on Hackster.io
+Upgraded Alexa skill to play nim and display on LEDs